Atlantic East Conference: History

 On July 9, 2020, Delaware State University announced that it would acquire Wesley College starting in the 2021–22 school year, due to the financial struggles Wesley faced due to the COVID-19 pandemic.

 On June 18, 2021, Centenary University announced its move to Atlantic East from the CSAC also in 2021–22.
 Centenary is the conference's first non-Catholic member institution.

 On June 29, 2021, New Jersey City University announced that it would be joining the Atlantic East as an affiliate member in men's and women's golf starting in the 2021–22 season.

 In 2023, the conference announced that it would add women's flag football as a fully sponsored sport, with the first season planned for spring 2025.
 The first season took place on the announced schedule, with the initial membership consisting of full members Centenary, Immaculata, Marymount, and Neumann and associate members Eastern University; NCAA Division II member Holy Family University; and Penn State Schuylkill, a member of the United States Collegiate Athletic Association instead of the NCAA.
 In 2025–26, full conference member Marywood added the sport, and another Division II member, Chestnut Hill College, joined as an associate member.
 The AEC is the first NCAA conference to officially sponsor flag football.

+After Pratt Institute and Saint Elizabeth University announced that both would join the City University of New York Athletic Conference starting in 2027–28 athletic season, on August 11, 2026, the Atlantic East announced that following the 2026–27 school year, the remaining four institutions will join the United East.